-WELCOME TO THE SENSE OF PLACE LEARNING WEBSITE
+WELCOME TO SENSE OF PLACE LEARNING!

 Sense of Place Learning, LLC (SPL) provides educational programs designed to inspire learning through inquiry-based, interdisciplinary, place-based projects and activities.
 We strive to raise the awareness, knowledge and appreciation of the unique ecology, history, heritage and artistic works intrinsic to specific locales.
 Our educational programs, services and materials are developed to enhance local residents’ sense of self, community pride and civic engagement.